-Why it’s that difficult to compare the speed of programming languages?
+Why is it so difficult to compare the speed of programming languages?
 The answer is the environment.
 A developer can create some tests that compare different languages in a lab setting, but it’s hard to call the result accurate.
-The result that matter is that which you can see in the actual field.
-Furthermore, if you want to feel the real difference between Java’s and Python’s performance, you have to consider such issues as the coding style, libraries, etc. The thing is that Python supports a couple of coding paradigms.
-Thus, if you compare Python performance (drawing on Python applications that are written with functional paradigm) with an object-oriented paradigm, you’ll get results that will differ.
+The result that matters is that which you can see in the actual field.
+Furthermore, if you want to feel the real difference between Java and Python’s performance, you have to consider such issues as the coding style, libraries, etc. The thing is that Python supports a couple of coding paradigms.
+Thus, if you compare Python performance (drawing on Python applications that are written with a functional paradigm) with an object-oriented paradigm, you’ll get results that will differ.

-Also, we have to consider how one or another version of programming language affect application performance.
+Also, we have to consider how one or another version of the programming language affects application performance.
 In order to avoid outdated information, let’s consider the latest versions in our article.
-In case of Python, 2.x typically slower than 3.x providing that the application is written with specific libraries that optimize Python 3.x.
+In Python’s case, 2.x is typically slower than 3.x, providing that the application is written with specific libraries that optimize Python 3.x.
 At first glance, it might seem counterproductive, but many data science programmers still prefer Python 2.x in order to have access to particular libraries.
-The whole Python community has struggled (and keep struggling in some cases) after the transition from version 2 to 3, so they keep maintaining both editions.
+The whole Python community has struggled (and is still struggling in some cases) with the transition from version 2 to 3, so they keep maintaining both editions.

 Let’s take a look at some performance benchmarks that will show which programming language is faster in certain conditions:

 As we know, Java is a statically typed programming language, and Python is dynamically typed.
 What could go wrong with static typing?
-Well, you have to declare every variable name among with its type.
-This is due to the fact that Java container only holds objects in the generic type, as well as because of the fact that if you want to save an object from the container, it will not remember the type.
-So you have to call the variable explicitly with the desired type.
+Well, you have to declare every variable name along with its type.
+This is because Java containers only hold objects in the generic type.
+If you want to save an object from the container, it will not remember the type, so you have to call the variable explicitly with the desired type.
 In the case when you assign the wrong type of one or another variable, you’ll get the exception.

-Speaking of dynamically typed programming language, you can forget about such pitfalls.
+With dynamically typed programming language, you can forget about such pitfalls.
 Python’s container can hold any object with any type.
-E.g. if you save an object from your container it will remember the type of that object.
-While working with Python you have to declare each and every variable.
-The case is that the assignment statement binds the to an object automatically, regardless of the inherent type.
+E.g., if you save an object from your container, it will remember the type of that object.
+While working with Python, you have to declare each and every variable.
+In this case, the assignment statement binds the to an object automatically, regardless of the inherent type.

 Furthermore, the assigned name of one type can be assigned to the object of a different type.
 Such specificity makes programmers work faster and simpler.

 What about the length of the code?
 Basically, with Python, you can express the same thing as with Java, but the code will be shorter.
-Obviously, a longer code will take more time to write, and the longer it gets, the better chance to get an error and bugs.
-Thus, coding in Java is more time consuming than in Java.
+Obviously, a longer code will take more time to write, and the longer it gets, the better chance of having errors and bugs.
+Thus, coding in Java is more time consuming than in Python.

 If you need to maintain and update codebase, you’ll have to put extra effort and time to achieve this in Java.
 However, you can do it easily with Python due to its readable and reusable code.
 That’s how you can save a lot of time as a developer.